 Foundations Math 20 – This course is a pre-requisite for the Math Foundations 30 course which is one that will meet the needs of students who are planning on going onto post-secondary classes that do not require the Calculus pathway.
 Topics covered include logical reasoning, trigonometry, statistics, systems of linear inequalities, quadratics and proportional reasoning.

 Pre-calculus 20 – This course provides students with the mathematical understandings and critical thinking skills necessary for entry into post-secondary programs that require the study of theoretical calculus.
 Topics covered include absolute value, radicals, trigonometry, rational expressions and equations, factoring, quadratic functions, quadratic equations, inequalities, reciprocal functions, sequences and series.

 Workplace & Apprenticeship Math 20 – This 20 level version delves deeper into the trigonometry found in the workplace and includes two modules on personal finance management.

-Career Work Exploration 20 – The purpose of Communication Media is to provide experiences for students to inquire while developing understanding, skills, and abilities in audio, video, and interactive media production to communicate effectively.
+Communication Media 20 – The purpose of Communication Media is to provide experiences for students to inquire while developing understanding, skills, and abilities in audio, video, and interactive media production to communicate effectively.

 English A 30 – In the English A30 you will have the opportunity to read Canadian books, poems, stories and essays that show the different Canadian viewpoints and opinions.
 This literature gives a “voice” to Canada and will help you to understand the “nature” of the people of Canada.
 It will also help you to appreciate the “Canadian Identity”.
 You will also improve the effectiveness of your communication skills (comprehend, respond, compose, create, assess, and reflect) while expressing your perspectives in a variety of different ways.